jaison5/IEEE-AIoT/README.md

 ## 🤖 Overview

-This project features a complete YOLOv11-nano pipeline for chess piece or workshop item detection:
+This project features a complete YOLOv11-nano pipeline for chess piece or workshop items detection:

 - Fast and efficient object detection suitable for edge devices
 - Easy-to-use training and evaluation scripts